DPDK/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

    0.01 but will need adjustment for different workloads

    This parameter can be used multiple times for different sets of cores.
+   The branch ratio mechanism can also be useful for non-PMD cores and hyper-threaded environments where C-States are disabled.

 Compiling and Running the Guest Applications